ajstarks/conditions/README.markdown

 Conditions is a suite of small command-line applications that retrieve weather data from [Weather Underground](http://www.wunderground.com).
 The programs are designed to be extremely fast and generally conformant with the [UNIX philosophy](http://en.wikipedia.org/wiki/Unix_philosophy).

 Please note that conditions is a bit unstable at the moment.
-I am redesigning the system to comply with the new wunderground API.
+I am redesigning the system to comply with the new Wunderground API.

 Description
 -----------